 Funding: Funding for the project is provided through a Transportation Improvement Board (TIB) grant and Federal STP Funds through the US Department of Transportation.

-In 2014 and 2015 we hope to launch into a rehabilitation and renewal phase for Mountain View
+In 2014 and 2015 we are launching a rehabilitation and renewal phase for Mountain View Commons.

 Cost: Costs for energy upgrades are determined based on results of an initial energy/utility audit.